Vrchotovy Janovice: Administrative division

+The municipal parts form four cadastral territories: Vrchotovy Janovice, Manělovice, Rudoltice u Vrchotových Janovic and Šebáňovice.
+Strnadice was also a municipal part from 1 September 1971 until 30 June 1990.

+The municipality's coat of arms was granted on 1 February 1994, and its flag on 5 April 2017.

 Etymology

-The name Janovice was derived from the name of its founders, who were the lords of Janovice.
-The attribute Vrchotovy was added in the 15th century and came from the following owners of the settlement, the Vrchota of Vrchotice family.
+The name Janovice is interpreted as “the village of Jan’s people”, preserving the personal name of its presumed founder.
+The attribute Vrchotovy was added in the 15th century and came from the subsequent owners, the Vrchota of Vrchotice family.

 Geography

-Vrchotovy Janovice is located about 15 km southwest of Benešov and 40 km southwest of Benešov.
+Vrchotovy Janovice is located about 15 km southwest of Benešov and 45 km south of Prague.
 It lies in the Benešov Uplands.
-The highest point is the hill Obraženka at 577 m above sea level.
-The territory is rich in fishponds; the largest of them are Libohošťský and Zrcadlo.
+The settlement stands at 427 m above sea level.
+The highest point in the municipal territory is the hill Ohraženka at 577 m.
+The territory is rich in fishponds, including Zrcadlo and Libohošťský rybník.